puppetlabs/education-infrastructure-classroom/site/profile/files/presentation/content/conclusion.md

 ![Puppet Logo](../_images/Puppet-Logo-Amber-Black.png)

-.callout.info If any tests failed, please email eduteam@puppet.com for advice.
+.callout.info Please reply to the email you received with the results of your tests.